radiakos/Project_MLops_DTU/reports/README.md

 >
 > Answer:

 ---We used DVC for saving data both in google drive and google cloud.
-It helped us to access and store data, while working with different vms.---
+It helped us to access and store data, while working with different vms.
+We basically managed to store our data elsewhere other than the repository of course.
+Even though we used specific data that were not subject to changes (as there were specific images to be used), let's explain the functionallity and benefit of having dvc.
+Once you are able to push and pull the data and have it in your local machine, you can tag it as version one and then every time you make a change and push again you can in the git repository.
+The versioning is done when changes are made in the data and you dvc add once again.
+This updates the .dvc file, maintaining a record of changes.
+Mostly we used DVC to be able to store data on the cloud (and models) and call the data every time we had to run our model, no matter the machine we were in (VM, local etc). ---

 ### Question 11